israelias/resume-ux/README.md

   - [ ] Find a way to showcase stats as content.
   - [ ] As gathered from [User Research](#11-research), it's all about activity; so show it.
   - [ ] Find a way of representing the owner's development and in-progress contribution in lieu of "finished" portfolio pieces.
   - [ ] The website should never "go to sleep" or get buried under no activity.
-Similar to time-stamped entries, establish a manner of communicating states -- current, previous, future -- to vistors.
+Similar to time-stamped entries, establish a manner of communicating states -- current, previous, future -- to visitors.

 #### 2.2 Functional Requirements